top of page

 Nutrition Tips for Managing Cancer Treatment Side Effects

-Before we dive into the nutrition tips, it's important to recognise that both good nutrition and physical activity play vital roles in supporting your wellbeing during and after cancer treatment.
 Gone are the days when the standard advice for cancer patients was simply to rest.
-Research clearly shows that regular physical activity can significantly help manage side effects and support recovery.
+Research shows that regular physical activity can help with managing side effects and supporting recovery.
 Some benefits include:

 • Reducing fatigue and bolstering energy levels